How to Get Rid of Powderpost Beetles

 True Powderpost Beetles(Lyctidae)

-The adults are very small, less than 1/4" in size.
+The adults are tiny, less than 1/4" in size.
 They are flattened and reddish-brown to black in color.
-Larvae (woodwarms)are white, cream colored, shaped with dark brown heads.
+Larvae (woodworm)are white, and cream colored, shaped with dark brown heads.
 Larvae create tunnels in the wood and become pupae.
-As adults they bore out through the wood, pushing a fine powdery dust out.The shape of their holes are round ,about 1/32-1/16 pinholes.
+As adults, they bore out through the wood, pushing a fine powdery dust out.The shape of their holes is round,about 1/32-1/16 pinholes.

 They attack hardwoods depositing their eggs.
 True Powder Powderpost Beetles breed in dead and dried hardwoods such as the dead branches and limbs of trees.
 Their presence is overlooked until they are discovered in stored lumber, rafters, joists, finished wood, and furniture products.

 Many times the Power post Beetle(Lyctidae) enters lumber that is stored or cured.
 It later emerges afterward.
 Old wood antiques are frequently attacked by these beetles.
 Hardwoood floors such as ash, hickory, oak, walnut and cherry are frequently attacked.
 These hardwoods that are damaged have starch-rich sapwood and are large-pored.

 True Powderpost Beetles (Lyctidae )damage is characterized by: